-Government and regulatory authorities in the U.S. and around the world have implemented and are continuing to implement laws and regulations concerning data protection.
+Government and regulatory authorities in the United States and around the world have implemented and are continuing to implement laws and regulations concerning data protection.
+For example, in July 2016, the European Commission adopted the EU-U.S. Privacy Shield to replace Safe Harbor as a compliance mechanism for the transfer of personal data from the European Union to the United States.
 The interpretation and application of these data protection laws and regulations are often uncertain and in flux, and it is possible that they may be interpreted and applied in a manner that is inconsistent with our data practices.
 Complying with these various laws could cause us to incur substantial costs or require us to change our business practices in a manner adverse to our business.